-We analyze the ability of these theoretically motivated measures to capture the realized systemic risk captured in three ways: (i) the capital shortfalls at large financial institutions estimated via stress tests performed by bank regulators during the Spring of 2009; (ii) the realized systemic risk that emerged in the equity of large financial firms from July 2007 through the end of 2008; and (iii) the realized systemic risk that emerged in the credit default swaps (CDS) of large financial firms from July 2007 through the end of 2008.
+These observations are suggestive of the potential use of the methodology of Section 2.
+In this section, we take a more thorough look at systemic risk using this methodology.
+Specifically, we analyze the ability of our theoretically motivated measure to capture realized systemic risk in three ways: (i) the capital shortfalls at large financial institutions estimated via stress tests performed by bank regulators during the Spring of 2009; (ii) the realized systemic risk that emerged in the equity of large financial firms from July 2007 through the end of 2008; and (iii) the realized systemic risk that emerged in the credit default swaps (CDS) of large financial firms from July 2007 through the end of 2008.
 As we will see, the simple measures of ex ante systemic risk implied by the theory have useful information for which firms ran aground during the financial crisis.

-4.1 The Stress Test: Supervisory Capital Assessment Program
+3.1 The Stress Test: Supervisory Capital Assessment Program

 At the peak of the financial crisis, in late February 2009, the government announced a series of stress tests were to be performed on the 19 largest banks over a two-month period.
 Known as the Supervisory Capital Assessment Program (SCAP), the Federal Reserve's goal was to provide a consistent assessment of the capital held by these banks.
-The question asked on each bank was how much of an additional capital buffer, if any, each bank would need to make sure it had sufficient capital if the economy got even worse.
+The question asked of each bank was how much of an additional capital buffer, if any, each bank would need to make sure it had sufficient capital if the economy got "even worse" in the sense of specific stress scenarios defined by the Fed and then supervised by its examiners.
 In early May of 2009, the results of the analysis were released to the public at large.
 A total of 10 banks were required to raise \$74.6 billion in capital.
-The SCAP was generally considered to be a credible test with bank examiners imposing severe loss estimates on residential mortgages and other consumer loans and the market appeared to react favorably to having access to this information of the extent of systemic risk.
+The SCAP was generally considered to be a credible test with bank examiners imposing severe loss estimates on residential mortgages and other consumer loans, not seen since the Great Depression.
+The market appeared to react favorably to having access to this information of the extent of systemic risk.